 If you are leading or guiding a trip, teaching a course, or on the water in any type of leadership position (volunteer or paid) the vessel is considered not a pleasure craft, as defined in the Canada Shipping Act, 2001, you are now classified as being on a “guided excursion” and thus fall under the new regulations.

-This may include, but not limited to: instructors, guides, teachers, paddling schools, club volunteers, boy scouts, girl guides, church groups, camps, outfitters, or any other commercial or non-profit organized group on the water.
+This may include, but is not limited to: instructors, guides, teachers, paddling schools, club volunteers, boy scouts, girl guides, church groups, camps, outfitters, or any other commercial or non-profit organized group on the water.
 Note that these new regulations only come into effect when you are leading an organized activity on the water.
-You are not classified as a “guided excursion” if you are on the water with family or close friends where you are not looked upon as the leader, guide or instructor.
+You are not classified as a “guided excursion” if you are on the water with family or close friends where you are not looked upon as the leader, guide, or instructor.
 Please contact Transport Canada directly with any questions if you need more clarification.

 Note the following information is for Guided Excursions.
 If the activity is a “pleasure craft outing” the requirements are different and you should refer to Transport Canada Small Vessel Regulations, Pleasure Craft Guidelines, for the complete list.

-Paddle Canada along with other paddling associations and groups nationally were involved in the public consultation process from 2005 onwards with Transport Canada.
+Paddle Canada along with other paddling associations and groups nationally was involved in the public consultation process from 2005 onwards with Transport Canada.
 An article published in Kanawa Winter 2006/2007 talked about this ‘Call for Input’ to our members.

 Required Equipment for Canoes and Kayaks of Leaders of Guided Excursions

-Under the new Transport Canada regulations, if you are operating a canoe or kayak as a leader in a guided expedition are required to carry the following equipment below.
+Under the Transport Canada regulations, if you are operating a canoe or kayak as a leader in a guided expedition are required to carry the following equipment below.